ploomber/ploomber/doc/api/cli.rst

 4. Parent folders of current working directory
 5. Look for a ``setup.py`` in parent folders, then ``src/{package}/pipeline.yaml``

-If you want to know which file will be used based on your project's layout:
+If you want to know which file will be used based on your project's:

 .. code-block:: console

     ploomber status --help

-(See the ``--entry-point`` description)
+Look at the ``--entry-point`` description in the printed output.